yang-chen-2022/fftpermeability-StokesBrinkman/README.md

   Yang Chen, "High-performance computational homogenization of Stokes-Brinkman flow with an Anderson-accelerated FFT method.", Iinternational Journal of Numerical Methods in Fluids

+### A Fortran implementation is available upon request.